 Near the Chapala bus station you can catch a local bus to Jocotepec or any town along the way.

-Chapala has post and telegraph offices, offering all the services of any big city.
-In Chapala Realty is an UPS courier.
+Chapala has a post office and offers all the services of any big city.
+In Coldwell Banker is a UPS courier.
 Telephone service is very good.
-Almost every house has a private phone.
+Cell phone and internet services are available.
 All around Chapala are public telephones for local and long distance.
-Internet services are available.

 Artisans sell their work at Chapala's Monday tianguis (open air market) and on the malecon (pier) by the Lake.
 Carved bone and wood, embroidery, typical Mexican dresses and ceramics are the principal products.
 Prehispanic reproductions are also made locally and sold here.
 Craftsmen can be commissioned to make furniture of wood, forged iron, and rattan.
 Chapala is also well known for its candy, made here in a long-established factory.
-Customers come all the way from Guadalajara to buy it.
+You can find them set on little tables along the highway and on many corners around the area.
+They are so good customers come all the way from Guadalajara to buy it.

 Mariachi musicians from Chapala are famous.
 Groups travel widely to play at parties, and they are hired for most of the fiestas patronales (celebrations for patron saints) in various towns.